 Some speculate that cones of metal were secretly brought here and buried in our earth as guidance systems for their spacecraft.
 Some think that it is in fact the spacecraft itself buried deep within the ground.
 Other theories include carbon dioxide permeating from the earth, a hole in the ozone layer, a magma vortex, the highest dielectric biocosmic radiation known anywhere in the world, and radiesthesia.
 Whatever the cause is, it remains a mystery.

-The tour proceeds up the steep incline until you make it to the slanted house and start to understand how weird this area feels.
+The tour proceeds up the steep incline until you make it to the slanted house and begin to see how weird this area is.
 The guide then takes you through a series of strange examples that mess with your head and help to show off the phenomenon here.

-The highlight of the trip is walking into the main house where the 17 degree angle starts to really plays with brain.
-You can climb tables, hang from the wall and walk up the stairs, all of these things designed to mess with your mind and to provide some fun instagram pictures.
+The highlight of the trip is walking into the main house where the 17-degree angle starts to play with the brain.
+You can climb tables, hang from the wall, and walk up the stairs, all of these things designed to mess with your mind and to provide some fun Instagram pictures.

-After the guide shows you the area then you can mess with it yourself and try the different activities she explained.
-It is actually a lot of fun to mess around on the activities.
+After the guide shows you the area, you can mess with it yourself and try the different activities she explained.
+It is actually a lot of fun to mess around on the different “magic spots.”

-After that you exit the house and have a few more examples of the natural magic, including an explanation of how some of the trees are even growing at an angle near the house.
+After that, you exit the house and have a few more examples of natural magic, including an explanation of how some of the trees are even growing at an angle near the house.